yi-ding-cs/EEG-Deformer/README.md

 The results will be saved into a folder named logs_<dataset_name>_<model_name>, e.g., logs_FATIG_Deformer.
 There will be a result.csv inside each sub-folder of logs_FATIG_Deformer.

+After you finished all the training processes, you can use extract_results.py to calculate the mean metrics by:

+> $ python3 extract_results.py --save-path ./logs_FATIG_Deformer

+This will read all the result.csv files in the sub-folders within logs_FATIG_Deformer to calculate the mean ACCs and F1-macro scores.

 # Apply EEG-Deformer to other datasets
 If you are interested to apply EEG-Deformer to other datasets, you can follow the below example.